dhyaneesh/awesome-jax-flax-llms/README.md

 Welcome to [awesome-jax-flax-llms](https://github.com/dhyaneesh/awesome-jax-flax-llms), a curated collection of open-source large language model (LLM) implementations built with **JAX & Flax**.
 This repository provides modular, efficient, and scalable implementations of transformer-based models, optimized for **high-speed TPU/GPU training** and **efficient inference**.

-Inspired by research and best practices from [HighPerfLLMs2024](https://github.com/rwitten/HighPerfLLMs2024) and the [JAX Scaling Book](https://jax-ml.github.io/scaling-book/), this repository aims to push the boundaries of JAX-based LLM development.

 ## 🛠 **Features**
 - ✅ **Multiple LLM architectures implemented in JAX/Flax**
 - ✅ **Optimized for TPU acceleration with JAX’s XLA compiler**